ASUS ROG Swift OLED PG27AQDP Monitor Review

 7.9 ms

 The ASUS ROG Swift PG27AQDP has low input lag with most refresh rates for a responsive feel.
-However, it increases a lot more with fixed 60Hz signals, but this isn't an issue if you start gaming at a higher refresh rate and use VRR as the refresh rate drops.
+However, input lag increases a lot more with fixed 60Hz signals, including during a re-test we did with firmware MCM104.
+That said, this isn't an issue if you start gaming at a higher refresh rate and use VRR as the refresh rate drops.

 We couldn't measure the input lag with Aspect Control because we couldn't enable it.